GoogleCloudPlatform/software-delivery-workshop/labs/gke-progression/README.md

 ## Automate deployments for git main branch

-When code is released to production, it's common to release code to a small subset of live traffic before migrating all traffic to the new code base.
+Before code is released to production, it's common to release code to a small subset of live traffic before migrating all traffic to the new code base.

 In this section, you implement a trigger that is activated when code is committed to the main branch.
-The trigger deploys the code to a unique canary URL and it routes 10% of all live traffic to the new revision.
+The trigger deploys the canary deployment which receives 25% of all live traffic to the new revision.

 1. Set up the trigger for the main branch: